zopefoundation/grok/doc/about.txt

 During the development of Grok we have taken a careful look at common patterns in Zope 3 code and configuration.
-Grok aims to make these patterns more easy to use and succinct.
+Grok aims to make these patterns easier to use and more succinct.